MrZeroSkill/MrZeroSkill/README.md

 ## Hi!
-I'm MrZeroSkill, and if I ever actually update this page, you should go submit your lottery numbers because I suck at programming. :)
+I'm MrZeroSkill, and I will do random stuff at random times.